Bharat Scene Text: A Novel Comprehensive Dataset and Benchmark for Indian Language Scene Text Understanding: -0.19 : Proposed Baseline

 \subsection{Cropped Word Recognition}

 Once text instances are detected and their scripts identified, the next step is text recognition.
-Unlike detection, this task relies heavily on language-specific modeling and requires large-scale training data. \emph{Off-the-shelf models for English text recognition cannot be directly applied as they are not designed for this task.} Instead, we fine-tune a successful scene text recognition architecture (namely PARSeq~\cite{parseq}) for the 11 Indian languages in our study.
+In contrast to detection, this task depends strongly on language-specific modeling and demands large-scale training data. \emph{Existing off-the-shelf English scene text recognition models are not directly applicable, as they are not designed for Indian scripts.} To address this, we fine-tune a successful scene text recognition architecture, PARSeq~\cite{parseq}, for the 11 Indian languages included in our study.
 A key challenge in this setting is the scarcity of real-world scene text data for low-resource languages, in contrast to English, where recognizers are trained on millions of samples.
 To address this, we generated synthetic word images to augment the training data and bridge this gap as described in the following section.